Dennis R. Holmes, M.D., F.A.C.S.

 One of the major misconceptions with cryoablation is that it completely replaces the need for radiation or other treatments.
 With surgery, radiation is usually recommended to treat undetected residual disease in the surrounding breast, skin, or lymph nodes.
 In fact, the addition of radiation to surgery is generally associated with a 60% reduction in the risk of recurrence in the breast and lymph node area.
 Many patients treated with cryoablation would also benefit from radiation.
-Drug therapy like anti-estrogen therapy and chemotherapy have a role after surgery to treat cancer cells that had already escaped the breast.
+Drug therapies like anti-estrogen therapy and chemotherapy have a role after surgery to treat cancer cells that had already escaped the breast.
 The same principle applies to cryoablation.
 Most patients treated with cryoablation would benefit from some form of anti-cancer drug therapy.
 Women certainly have the right to refuse radiation and medication therapy.
 However, the primary intent of cryoablation is to replace surgery, and other measures may be needed to minimize their risk of recurrence, especially for larger or more aggressive tumors.

 9. Does cryoablation help the immune system fight breast cancer?

 A main goal of cryoablation is to induce an immune response that might provide immunity to the cancer and prevent growth of residual or future disease in the breast, lymph nodes, or elsewhere.
 This is very much a goal, but the extent to which this occurs for the average breast cancer has yet to be fully established.
-Must of the evidence supporting the immune benefits of cryoablation have been demonstrated in animal studies performed under controlled conditions which might not represent what happens in living human.
+Much of the evidence supporting the immune benefits of cryoablation has been demonstrated in animal studies performed under controlled conditions which might not represent what happens in living human.
 Although the vast majority of animal studies demonstrate stimulation of the immune system by cryoablation, some studies show immune suppression.
 Indeed, there numerous anecdotal reports of immune system stimulation in humans, resulting in regression of metastatic tumors following ablation of the primary tumors.
-However, they are also many examples in humans of when regression of distant metastatic sites did not occur.
+However, there are also many examples in humans of where regression of distant metastatic sites did not occur.
 What is clear from the conflicting observations is that we still have a lot to learn about the natural immune response to cryoablation.
 We also have a lot to learn about how to amplify this immune response, perhaps using drugs or immune system stimulants, to achieve a more predictable and sustained anti-cancer immune response.

 Until it is clearly proven that cryoablation provides immunity the breast cancer, it is best that patients remain open-minded about receiving radiotherapy and taking anti-cancer medications, especially if their cancers are larger or more aggressive.